yilmaz-emir/yilmaz-emir.github.io/_news/announcement_5.md

 related_posts: false
 ---

 Our group participated in <a href="https://ssp.jst.go.jp/en/jst/online/online23.html">Sakura Science program</a> hosted by JST.
+Lab Tour "Green Engineering" was conducted by M2 Kuboshima and Dr. Yılmaz.